openstack/security-doc/security-guide-rst/source/data-processing/case-studies.rst

 Case studies
 ============

-..
-TODO (elmiko) fixup the introduction chapter link to point to case studies intro

-Continuing with the studies described in :doc:`../introduction`, we present Alice and Bob's approaches to deploying the Data processing service for their users.
+Continuing with the studies described in :doc:`../introduction/introduction-to-case-studies` present Alice and Bob's approaches to deploying the Data processing service for their users.

 Alice's private cloud
 ~~~~~~~~~~~~~~~~~~~~~